skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 In summary the master plan is as follows:

 1. Build free software and charge for hosting, hosted data security and enterprise support
-2. With this money reduce prices, free data and access to scientific knowledge
+2. With this money reduce prices, free the data and the access to scientific knowledge
 3. With this money and this community create the open infrastructure to run these software and host this open data

 **Our mission?** Empowering the world with open technologies.